What you can do with Charge Atlas

 • Vehicle compatibility filtering: pass vehicle (e.g. tesla-model-3, nissan-leaf, kia-ev6) on any search to drop chargers whose connector set is incompatible with that car.
 The vehicle catalog capability returns every supported model slug.

-• Network comparison: the network-comparison capability ranks two-to-eight named networks by station count in a country, returning each network's share of the compared total — useful for buy-decision questions.
+• Head-to-head named operators in a country: the network-comparison capability ranks two-to-eight named networks by station count and share — useful for buy-decision questions like "IONITY vs Tesla in Spain".

 • Journey planning: the journey planner takes free-text origin and destination, geocodes both, fetches a driving polyline, and returns DC fast chargers along the route.
 The polyline is tagged route_kind: "driving" for a real road route or "approximate" for a straight-line fallback when no road route is available — surface that to the user when it's approximate.